TVC-Hopper/tvc-hopper/README.md

 For Windows users, it is recommended to set up WSL for this toolchain.

 ### Programming and Debugging

 #### Debugging

-Currently, only the debug target is supported for the development board.
-Hopefully adding other support later.

 To debug, use MCUXpresso IDE to open the project located at `support/tvc_ide_build` and use the `tvc_debug` target.
-This target should be configured with the relative path to `build-debug/hopper.elf` if the project is cloned using git.
+This target should be configured with the relative path to `build-debug-fsnor/hopper.elf` if the project is cloned using git.
-Build the project using the regular command line interface (`make debug`) to generate `hopper.elf`.
+Build the project using the regular command line interface (`make flexspi_nor_debug`) to generate `hopper.elf`.
 Debug as normal using the IDE's GDB interface.

-This will be the normal method of debugging and testing you'll use on the System on a Board.
+A standard CMSIS-DAP probe like the MCU Link 2 can be used to debug and program the development board and flight controller via JTAG.

 When connecting the development board, MCUXpresso sometimes has issues connecting if the board is connected before the IDE is launched.
 For a most reproducible and consistent environment, launch the IDE first.

-#### Programming Flight Controller
+#### Programming the Flight Controller

-TBD.
-This may be difficult to get working.
+The flight controller uses the same JTAG/SWD interface found on the MIMXRT1011 EVK.
+A CMSIS-DAP probe like the MCU Link 2 can be used to program and debug.

 ### Build targets